mr-ravin/pytorch-binary-classification-train-and-fastapi-inference/README.md

 ----

-### Evaluate Model Performance of Val and Test data.
+### Evaluate Model Performance of Val and Test data:

 ##### Evaluation on validation dataset:
 Use below script to generate `accuracy`, `precision`, `recall`, and `f1 score`.
 The values will be shown in the  terminal, and also will get logged in the `wandb.ai`.